SharePoint/sp-dev-docs/docs/embedded/concepts/admin-exp/billing/billing.md

 ![Pass Through](../../../images/2bill521.png)

 ## Prerequisites to create SharePoint Embedded container type

-New container type will be created using **SharePoint Online Management Shell**:
+A new container type will be created using **SharePoint Online Management Shell**:

 1. Download and install the [latest version of SharePoint Online Management Shell](https://www.microsoft.com/download/details.aspx?id=35588)
 1. Open SharePoint Online Management Shell from **Start** screen, type **sharepoint**, and then select **SharePoint Online Management Shell**.
 1. Connect to SPO service using `Connect-SPOService` cmdlet by providing admin credentials associated with tenancy.
 For information on [how to use Connect-SPOService](/powershell/module/sharepoint-online/connect-sposervice), refer the linked documentation.
 Download and install the [latest version of SharePoint Online Management Shell](https://www.microsoft.com/download/details.aspx?id=35588)
 1. Open SharePoint Online Management Shell from **Start** screen, type **sharepoint**, and then select **SharePoint Online Management Shell**.
 1. Connect to SPO service using `Connect-SPOService` cmdlet by providing admin credentials associated with tenancy.
 For information on [how to use Connect-SPOService](/powershell/module/sharepoint-online/connect-sposervice), refer the linked documentation.

 ### Roles and Permissions

-- Admin who sets up billing relationship for SharePoint Embedded needs to have owner or contributor permissions on Azure subscription.
+- The admin who sets up the billing relationship for SharePoint Embedded needs to have owner or contributor permissions on Azure subscription.
 - Admin needs to have a SharePoint Embedded Administrator or Global Admin role to operate billing cmdlets.

 ### Azure Subscription

-For Standard Billing container type, developer admin need to set up:
+For Standard Billing container type, the developer admin needs to set up:

 - An existing SharePoint tenancy
 - An Azure subscription in the tenancy
 - A resource group attached to the Azure subscription